Graph Reconstruction via MIS Queries: Introduction

-\textbf{Lower Bounds.} Next, we show that every randomized query algorithm requires $\Omega(\log n)$ queries, even if the input graph is guaranteed to be an $n$-vertex cycle (\textbf{Theorem~\ref{thm:lb-2}}).
-Furthermore, we show that randomized query algorithms require $\Omega(\Delta^2)$ queries, for any $\Delta$ (\textbf{Theorem~\ref{thm:lb-1}}).

-Our lower bounds show that the number of queries executed by our randomized algorithm is optimal, up to a logarithmic factor, and that the logarithmic dependency on $n$ cannot be avoided entirely.
-We leave it as an open question as to whether an algorithm that executes only $O(\Delta^2 + \log n)$ queries exists.
+Next, we show that every adaptive randomized query algorithm requires $\Omega(\log n)$ queries, even if the input graph is guaranteed to be an $n$-vertex cycle (\textbf{Theorem~\ref{thm:lb-2}}).
+Furthermore, we show that every adaptive randomized query algorithm requires $\Omega(\Delta^2)$ queries, for any $\Delta$ (\textbf{Theorem~\ref{thm:lb-1}}).
+These lower bounds show that the number of queries executed by our randomized algorithm is optimal, up to a logarithmic factor, and that the logarithmic dependency on $n$ cannot be avoided entirely.